PhoenixHackers/rahs_aiaa_website/README.md

 # RAHS AIAA Website

 A website for RAHS's AIAA club.
 Written in HTML, CSS, and Vanilla JS.
+Please read contributations and license before editing.

 ## Installation